 Under current law, taxpayers who have mortgage debt canceled or forgiven after 2013 may be required to pay taxes on that amount as taxable income.
 Under this provision, up to \$2 million of forgiven debt is eligible to be excluded from income (\$1 million if married filing separately) through tax year 2015.
-This provision was created in the Mortgage Debt Relief Act of 2007 to shield taxpayers from having to pay taxes on cancelled mortgage debt stemming from mortgage loan modifications, through 01/01/2010.
-It was extended through 01/01/2013 by the Emergency Economic Stabilization Act of 2008; and extended through 01/01/2014 by the American Taxpayer Relief Act of 2012.
-A two-year extension of this provision is estimated to cost \$5.4 billion over 10 years.
+This provision was created in the Mortgage Debt Relief Act of 2007 to shield taxpayers from having to pay taxes on cancelled mortgage debt stemming from mortgage loan modifications through 2010.
+It was extended through 2013 by the Emergency Economic Stabilization Act of 2008.
+A two year extension of this provision is estimated to cost \$5.4 billion over 10 years.

-5. Parity for employer-provided mass transit and parking benefits (as modified through amendment by Sen. Schumer)
+3. Parity for employer-provided mass transit and parking benefits

-The bill would extend through 2015 the increase in the monthly exclusion for employer-provided transit and vanpool benefits from \$130 to \$250, so that it would be the same as the exclusion for employerprovided parking benefits.
+The bill would extend through 2015 the increase in the monthly exclusion for employer-provided transit and vanpool benefits from \$130 to \$250, so that it would be the same as the exclusion for employer-provided parking benefits.
 In order for the extension to be effective retroactive to January 1, 2014, employers may reimburse expenses incurred prior to enactment by employees for vanpool and transit benefits on a tax-free basis to the extent the expenses exceed \$130 per month and are not more than \$250.
-The bill also modifies the definition of qualified bicycle commuting reimbursement to include expenses associated with the use of a bike sharing program for two years.
-A two-year extension of this provision is estimated to cost \$180 million over 10 years.
+A two year extension of this provision is estimated to cost \$180 million over 10 years.

-6. Deduction for mortgage interest premiums
+4. Deduction for mortgage interest premiums

 The bill extends the ability to deduct the cost of mortgage insurance on a qualified personal residence.
 The deduction is phased-out ratably by 10% for each \$1,000 by which the taxpayer's AGI exceeds \$100,000.
 Thus, the deduction is unavailable for a taxpayer with an AGI in excess of \$110,000.
 The bill extends this provision for two additional years, through 2015.
-A two-year extension of this provision is estimated to cost \$1.85 billion over 10 years.
+A two year extension of this provision is estimated to cost \$1.8 billion over 10 years.

-7. Deduction for state and local general sales taxes
+5. Deduction for state and local general sales taxes

 The bill extends the election to take an itemized deduction for State and local general sales taxes in lieu of the itemized deduction permitted for state and local income taxes for two years.
-A two-year extension of this provision is estimated to cost \$6.5 billion over 10 years.
+A two year extension of this provision is estimated to cost \$6.5\$ billion over 10 years.